PierreSenellart/provsql/doc/source/user/getting-provsql.rst

 .. code-block:: bash

-    docker run -p 5432:5432 -p 8000:8000 inriavalda/provsql
+    docker run -p 5433:5432 -p 8001:8000 inriavalda/provsql

-Publishing the ports (``-p``) exposes PostgreSQL on ``localhost:5432`` and ProvSQL Studio on ``http://localhost:8000`` on the host, which works uniformly across native Docker, Docker Desktop, and rootless podman.
+The ``-p host:container`` flags publish the container's PostgreSQL (5432) and ProvSQL Studio (8000) on host ports of your choice, which works uniformly across native Docker, Docker Desktop, and rootless podman.
+The example maps them to ``5433`` and ``8001`` to avoid clashing with a PostgreSQL or Studio you may already run locally on the default ``5432`` / ``8000`` — pick whatever free host ports you like.
 To use a specific release version:

 .. code-block:: bash

-    docker run -p 5432:5432 -p 8000:8000 inriavalda/provsql:X.Y.Z
+    docker run -p 5433:5432 -p 8001:8000 inriavalda/provsql:X.Y.Z

-Connect with a PostgreSQL client (``psql -h localhost -p 5432 test test``) or open Studio at ``http://localhost:8000``; the container also prints these instructions on startup.
+Connect with a PostgreSQL client (``psql -h localhost -p 5433 test test``) or open Studio at ``http://localhost:8001`` (matching the host ports you chose);
+the container also prints these instructions on startup.

 ProvSQL Studio
 --------------